 Is injection molding better for your needs?
 There are a few things to consider.

 - Injection molding is ideal for more complex parts and components.

 - The injection method makes it easier to change sizes and is more efficient due to the ability to independently control the inner cavity.

 - It also allows for a higher degree of versatility, including the ability to use multiple materials and multi-layer applications.

-- Products can also be mass-produced quickly and with a high degree of consistency.
+- Mass-produced quickly and with a high degree of consistency.

 Compression molding is more suited for simple products that need to be manufactured at a very high volume.

 There are many things to consider when weighing injection molding vs compression molding.
 Injection molding has become one of the most reliable, cost-efficient ways to mass-produce plastic auto parts and components.
 There’s a reason why it remains one of the most popular methods in manufacturing.
 Improvements in the quality, efficiency, and cost-effectiveness have made it even more accessible and profitable.

 Nova produces some of the best products for a wide range of clients, including tier one automotive OEMs and tier two suppliers working with OEMs.
 We produce both complete parts and the components used to build larger systems.

 We will work with you through the entire manufacturing process, from engineering and design to delivery of the final product.
 If you’d like to learn more about how injection molding can work for your business, Nova can be your partner.
 Request a free quote from us today and see how easy it is to get production rolling.